Perfect your American accent with online tutors

 and Meaning

-Kubra taught 20 days ago
+Kubra taught about 1 month ago

 The student and tutor worked on SAT verbal preparation, covering vocabulary in context, sentence completion, and reading comprehension strategies.
 They analyzed various passages to identify main ideas, word meanings, and authorial intent, with a plan to continue test preparation in the next session.